General Comprehensive Operating System: Legacy

 DPS 6 and DPS 4 (ex-Level 62) were superseded by Motorola 68000 and later on PowerPC minicomputers running Unix and the product lines were discontinued, though GCOS 6 ran in an emulator on top of AIX.
 The DPS 7 line, along with GCOS 7, continued to evolve into the DPS 7000 hardware base.

 In the late 1980s Honeywell sold its computer business to a joint venture that initially included NEC and Bull, with Honeywell still holding a stake for a time.
 Over a couple of years, Bull took over the company.
 NEC supplied several generations of mainframe hardware at the high end, which would run both GCOS 8 and their own ACOS-4 Operating System.
 Bull used the nomenclature DPS-9000 for its entire GCOS 8-based mainframe line, which included models designed by both Bull and NEC.

 By the late 1990s and early 2000s, Bull's desire was to center its development on a single hardware base, running commodity Intel chips but with Bull value-adds.
 This platform, called Novascale and based on Itanium 2 processors, ran both Windows and Linux natively.
-However, Instruction Set Simulators for both the DPS 7000 and DPS 9000 allowed GCOS 7 and GCOS 8 to run on this platform.
+However, instruction set simulators for both the DPS 7000 and DPS 9000 allowed GCOS 7 and GCOS 8 to run on this platform.
 The demise of the Itanium family required a change of hardware, and as of 2022, GCOS 7 and GCOS 8 are simulated on Bull Sequana M7200 and M9600 Xeon-based hardware respectively.

 Support for GCOS 7 and GCOS 8 from Bull is planned through at least 2025 including regular hardware and software upgrades.

 A trace of GCOS influence remains today in modern UNIX systems.
 Some early Unix systems at Bell Labs used GCOS machines for print spooling and various other services.
 The field added to "/etc/passwd" to carry GCOS ID information was called the "GECOS field" and survives today as the "pw_gecos" member used for the user's full name and other human-ID information.

-Multics today, under the "simh" simulator, retains the capability of running GCOS jobs, both batch and timesharing, via the "Multics GCOS Environment Simulator."
+Multics today, under the DPS8M simulator, retains the capability of running GCOS jobs, both batch and timesharing, via the "Multics GCOS Environment Simulator."